ethereum/ethereum-org-website/src/content/staking/solo/index.md

 ## Get started on the Staking Launchpad {#get-started-on-the-staking-launchpad}

-The Staking Launchpad is an open source application that will help you become a validator.
-It walks you through a preparation checklist, how to choose clients, generate your keys and assists with depositing your ETH to the staking deposit contract.
+The Staking Launchpad is an open source application that will help you become a staker.
+It will guide you through choosing your clients, generate your keys and depositing your ETH to the staking deposit contract.
+A checklist is provided to make sure you've covered everything to get your validator set up safely.

 <LaunchpadWidget />